 The VoD resource management system will treat AO customers on a fair and equal basis.
 This implies that the resource management will take into account that the bandwidth that can be allocated dynamically by a number of simultaneous streams generated on a node is in proportion to the relative weight of the AO customer base on that node.

-AO VoD media assets will be encoded conform existing parameter and bandwidth.
+AO VoD media assets will be encoded conform existing Wyre parameter and bandwidth.
 The details on the supported formats can be found in Reference 5.
-No bandwidth/encoding quality variants will be allowed different from standards.
+No bandwidth/encoding quality variants will be allowed different from Wyre standards.
 (Reason is to keep bandwidth resource management consistent).
-Catalogue publishing windows (updates becoming available to STB) will be the same as for .
+Catalogue publishing windows (updates becoming available to STB) will be the same as for Wyre.

-The resource manager has a real-time and accurate view at any moment in time on the available VoD streaming resources on per CDN node and per HFC node.
+The Wyre resource manager has a real-time and accurate view at any moment in time on the available VoD streaming resources on per CDN node and per HFC node.
 VoD order requests may not always be granted since a CDN server typically has a fixed boundary for the rate of request it can handle or the number of simultaneous streams that it can send out at any time.
 In addition, boundaries at HFC node level exist with respect to the available bandwidth capacity allocated to VoD.
 SD and HD require different bandwidth capacity.

 VDM VoD Transaction Authentication